martin-helmich/kube-mail/README.md

 The helm chart of this controller can be found under [./deploy/helm-chart/kube-mail](./deploy/helm-chart/kube-mail).

-Alternatively, you can use the the [Mittwald Kubernetes Helm Charts](https://github.com/mittwald/helm-charts) repository:
+Alternatively, you can use the [Mittwald Kubernetes Helm Charts](https://github.com/mittwald/helm-charts) repository:
 ```shell script
 helm repo add mittwald https://helm.mittwald.de
 helm repo update